redxaxder/7DRL2022/roadmap.md

 QOL stuff:
 - An option to dial back particle effects
+- Better fire deaths, unsatisfying how enemies just disappear
+  - Also, we should stop emitting particles and only free enemies when particles are all gone

 Strech Goals:
 - dial up the anger along a curve like the zoom